tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/distributions/PoissonLogNormalQuadratureCompound.md

 <h3 id="mixture_distribution"><code>mixture_distribution</code></h3>

-Distribution which randomly selects a Poisson with quadrature param.
+Distribution which randomly selects a Poisson with quadrature param. (deprecated)

+Warning: THIS FUNCTION IS DEPRECATED.
+It will be removed after 2019-11-01.
+Instructions for updating:
+The `mixture_distribution` property will be removed.
+Use `poisson_and_mixture_distributions` instead.

 <h3 id="name"><code>name</code></h3>